The First Date Story Behind This Pretty Indian Wedding is 100% Rom-Com Worthy

 "What's the craziest thing you've ever done?" she asked.
 He leaned over and kissed her.

 As fall marches forward and brings with it the dark tones of winter, we’re thrilled when a wedding that showcases the bright, light colors of seasons past rolls along and enlivens us once again.
-This late-summer wedding at the Sheraton Valley Forge, photographed by Brent Deitrich at Live View Studios, is vivacious yet subtle and beautifully showcases Indian culture.
+This late-summer Indian wedding and ceremony at the Sheraton Valley Forge, photographed by Brent Deitrich at Live View Studios, is vivacious yet subtle and beautifully showcases the culture.

 Parina Agarwal and Siddharth Bindra met on Dil Mil — a dating app for people of South Asian descent.
 After they matched on the app, they began texting nonstop.
 “Regardless of the time difference or where we were or who we were with, we couldn’t stop thinking about each other,” Parina, a Philadelphia native, says of her instant connection with Siddharth, a D.C. resident at the time.